-Once you and your selected English Department professor have determined the courses you will use for the minor in the MA or PhD programs, you must submit to the Graduate Program Staff Assistant the English Department’s Request for Graduate Minor form.
+Once you and your selected English Department professor have determined the courses you will use for the minor in the MA or PhD programs, you must submit to the Graduate Program Administrative Assistant the English Department’s Request for Graduate Minor form.

 Graduate minor requirements for the MA and PhD programs

 - MA programs in English (literature or literature and the teaching of reading), RCPC, or TESL/AL require 9 credits in English Department courses not counting thesis or creative component credits; 6 of these credits must be at the 500-600 level

 - PhD programs in Applied Linguistics and Technology (ALT) or Rhetoric and Professional Communication (RPC) require 12 credits in English Department courses not counting dissertation credits; 9 of these credits must be at the 500-600 level.

 Graduate minor requirements for the MFA program

 - MFA program in (CWE) requires 12 credits in English Department’s creative writing courses at the graduate level not counting thesis credits; 3 of these credits must be Engl 550: Craft and Professional Practice

 Once approved for the MFA CWE minor, you will be assigned an adviser who must become a POS committee member representing the minor.

 Application requirements for the MFA CWE minor